The Complete Dog Owner’s Guide to Red Light Therapy, Photobiomodulation and Therapeutic Laser

 Why The Type of Device Matters

-Class III (Cold/Low-Level Laser)
+Class IIIb (Cold/Low-Level Laser)

-Power: Under 500 mW
+• Power: Under 500 mW.

-Best for: Superficial wounds, minor inflammation
+• Best for: Superficial wounds, pain and inflammation

-Used by: Most general vet clinics
+• Used by: Most vet clinics using laser therapy.

 Why Wavelength Matters More Than You Think